muhammadfaizananwer-360training/Unified-Dashboard-Project/README.md

 	> npm start
 ```

-Once nodejs service starts successfully then please url http://localhost:8080 in any browser.
+Once nodejs service starts successfully then please open http://localhost:8080 in any browser.

 Note: NodeJs is required to run this project at developer machine only.